ollytheninja/ke-website/content/en/docs/setup/keadm.md

 toc: true
 type: docs
 ---
 Keadm is used to install the cloud and edge components of KubeEdge.
-It is not responsible for installing K8s and runtime.
+It is not responsible for installing Kubernetes and runtime.

-Please refer [kubernetes-compatibility](https://github.com/kubeedge/kubeedge#kubernetes-compatibility) to get **Kubernetes compatibility** and determine what version of Kubernetes would be installed.
+Please refer to [kubernetes-compatibility](https://github.com/kubeedge/kubeedge#kubernetes-compatibility) to see **Kubernetes compatibility** and determine what version of Kubernetes would be installed.

 ## Limitation

 - Currently support of `keadm` is available for Ubuntu and CentOS OS.
-RaspberryPi supports is in-progress.
+RaspberryPi support is in progress.
-- Need super user rights (or root rights) to run.
+- `keadm` requires super user rights (or root rights) to run.

 ## Install keadm